 However lovely and natural extensions might look, they are not for everyone.
 They require a significant amount of care and attention.
 If you’ve been interested in getting hair extensions for a while now, you should do some definitive research before you decide whether or not you want them.

-To help you with that process, David’s Beautiful People in Bethesda, Maryland, has put together a definitive guide to deciding whether hair extensions are right for you.
+To help you with that process, David’s Beautiful People in North Bethesda, Maryland, has put together a definitive guide to deciding whether hair extensions are right for you.

 Many of us become inspired by celebrities when we see how nice and natural their hair extensions can look.
 If you’re on the fence about whether or not you want hair extensions, there’s no harm in playing around with clip-in extensions.
 While they might not necessarily look natural, they will give you a feel for how your hair will look with extra volume.
 For natural-looking and permanent solutions, however, you will need to go to a professional.